Dessalles/dessalles.github.io/index.md

 ## Also…

-During my spare time, I'm an editor of the online Magazine [Kinea](http://kinea.media): a plurilingual magazine showing proposing rigorous political and economical analyses but also natural, social and human science popularization.
+During my spare time, I'm an editor of the online Magazine [Kinea](http://kinea.media): a plurilingual magazine proposing rigorous political and economical analyses but also natural, social and human science popularization.

 I also program open source softwares such as [AthenaWriter](https://github.com/grumpfou/AthenaWriter), a short stories word processor.